-This article was original posted by Jason Green, CEO and Principal Product Manager at Greenlight, SmartRoute.
+This article was original posted by Jason Green, CEO and Principal Product Manager at Greenlight, SmartRoute, a complete optimization and order management solution for shippers and carriers.
 Republished with permission.When evaluating, selecting, implementing and measuring a route optimization solution, don’t forget that increased efficiency is the outcome of an optimization tool that will drive (pun intended) your business forward.

 This phrase may seem obvious, but its execution is a lot more nuanced than you'd expect.
 We're going to break down how you can think about efficiency when it comes to evaluation, selection, implementation, and measurement of an optimization solution.

 Evaluate your business to see where you can be more efficient.

 First, let's start with evaluation.
 When we say evaluation, we aren't referring to the evaluation of an optimization tool (more on that later), rather, we mean evaluating your business to determine where you need to become more efficient.